Documentation Index

 |---|

-| Empathy | Whether the agent acknowledged customer emotions appropriately and maintained a warm, natural tone. |
+| Empathy | Whether the agent acknowledged customer emotions appropriately and maintained a warm, natural tone throughout the interaction. |

-| Language Switch | Whether the agent detected and adapted to the customer’s preferred language without friction. |
+| Language Switch | Whether the agent detected and adapted to the customer’s preferred language without friction or quality degradation. |

 | Turn Taking | Whether the conversation was balanced and natural, with appropriate pauses and no agent interruptions. |